VAchris/VOLDEMORT/README.md

 VOLDEMORT (VDM)
 ===============
 VOLDEMORT (VDM) V1 is a VistA system comparison application that leverages what every VistA knows about itself.
-It is written in Python and uses FMQL, the open source FileMan query mechanism to query and cache VistA system data.
+It is build with a "Vista Meta Data Framework" written in Python that uses FMQL, the open source FileMan query mechanism to query and cache VistA system data.
 It compares what a VistA returns to a canonical ("GOLD") VistA definition and produces a series of "difference" reports for file schema, routines and more.
 VDM V1 is due for release in December 2012.

 Current Work (as of 10/2/12)
 ----------------------------